Fill in this quick form to receive your FREE personal holiday quote from us...

 Travel time Taupo to Wellington – 4.5 hours

 Continue south to Wellington, New Zealand’s capital city.
 Your guide will help you become acquainted with this charming city – you could visit the Te Papa Museum, ride the Wellington Cable Car, or take in the views from the top of Mt Victoria.
+You may also like to visit Zealandia, located a 10-minute drive from downtown Wellington.
+Hidden in a suburban valley, this project aims to return a 225 hectare section of bush to its pre-human state.
+Take a walk and hear the songs of the flourishing native bird population.

 Stay 2 nights in Wellington.